PatrickF1/fzf.fish/README.md

 If you are on Mac, I recommend installing these two CLI tools using [brew](https://brew.sh/).

 ## Using custom keybindings
 Each function already ships with mnemonic keybindings (see screenshots above).
-However, if you would like to customize the keybindings, you can prevent the built-in keybindings from executing entirely by setting `fzf_fish_custom_keybindings` as [global variable](https://fishshell.com/docs/current/#variable-scope).
+However, if you would like to customize the keybindings, you can prevent the out-of-the-box keybindings from executing by setting `fzf_fish_custom_keybindings` as a [universal variable](https://fishshell.com/docs/current/#more-on-universal-variables).
 You can do this executing
 ```fish
 set --universal fzf_fish_custom_keybindings
 ```